Skip to main content

 To report employer contributions and your contributions to the pension scheme (Pillar 2):

-2. Click Yes under the question Did you receive payments during the tax year from a non-U.S. Employer?
+2. In the Income > Wages TQ section, click Yes to the question Did you receive payments during the tax year from a non-U.S. employer?

 3. Click Yes under the question Were contributions made to a non-U.S. pension plan (whether yourself or by your employer)?